History of the Maldives: Early Age

 Much of the history of the Maldives is unknown.
 However, based on legend and actual data, it can be deduced that the islands have been inhabited for over 2,500 years according to an old folklore from the Maldives' southern atoll.

 During Sultan Ibrahim Iskandar I's rule in the 17th century, Allama Shihabuddine, of Meedhoo on Addu Atoll, wrote the book Kitab Fi al-Athari Midu al-Qadimiyyah (On the Ancient Ruins of Meedhoo) in Arabic.
 The account is strikingly consistent with known South Asian history, referencing India's legendary Emperor Asoka.
 It also backs up excerpts found in old Maldivian records and the Loamaafaanu copper plates.
 Legends from the past, copper plate inscriptions, ancient engravings on coral-stone artefacts, and stories passed down through oral traditions have also helped flesh out the Maldives' history.

 Compared to the southern islands, up to 800 kilometres away, the northern islands may have had a different migratory and settlement history.

-The first settlers to the southern Maldives
+The first settlers in the southern Maldives

 A delegation from the Divi people sent gifts to the Roman Emperor Julian according to a fourth-century note published by Ammianus Marcellinus in 362 AD (1937, Rolfe). ("Divi" is remarkably similar to "Dheyvi," and thus they may refer to the same people.)

 The Redi and the Kunibee, from India's Maharashtra area, were among the later settlers.
 The people from northern India arrived in the Maldives roughly during the sixth to fifth centuries B.C.—three centuries before Emperor Asoka built his state in India.
 According to folklore, they were not native to India and had arrived from another country.
 Hinduism was also brought to the Maldives during this period (Shihabuddine, c.
 1650–1687).